Team

 Kait Meek, B.S. – Clinical & Behavioral Research Associate

 Kait graduated from Northeastern University in 2022 with a B.S. in Behavioral Neuroscience.
 While at Northeastern, she worked as a research assistant in the Cognitive and Brain Health Lab, where she was involved with research investigating the short and long-term effects of exercise on cognition.
 In the MAIN lab, Kait assists with on-going and new research projects including topics focusing on adolescent/young-adult brain-behavior development and the behavioral mechanisms associated risks and early disease progression in bipolar disorder and associated risks for alcohol use and suicidal ideation.
-She is interested in investigating the links between mental disorders and investigating innovative treatments, and plans on pursuing a Ph.D. in clinical psychology or neuroscience.
-In her free time Kait enjoys painting, hiking, and taking care of her plants.
+She is interested in investigating the links between mental disorders and investigating innovative treatments, and plans on becoming a LPC.
+In her free time Kait enjoys painting, swimming at Barton Springs, and taking care of her plants.

 Nadia Bibb, B.S. – Clinical & Behavioral Research Associate